RedhawkSDR/redhawksdr.github.io/content/manual/appendices/adminservice/domainmanager.md

 required: No
 default value: none
 description: Used as omniORB ORBInitRef command line argument when starting process.
-(For example, `NameService=corbaname::127.0.0.1:2809` <br>`EventService=corbaloc::127.0.0.1:11169/omniEvents` would override orb config files for specific service locations).
+(for example, `NameService=corbaname::127.0.0.1:2809` <br>`EventService=corbaloc::127.0.0.1:11169/omniEvents` would override orb config files for specific service locations).
 Consult omniORB documentation for further details.

 parameter: `ORB_ENDPOINT`
 required: No
 default value: None
 description: Used as omniORB ORBendPoint command line argument when starting process.
-(For example, `giop:tcp:127.0.0.1:2809` would override orb config files for the specific endpoint to listen.)
+(for example, `giop:tcp:127.0.0.1:2809` would override orb config files for the specific endpoint to listen.)
 Consult omniORB documentation for further details.

 parameter: `enable`
 required: No
 default value: True
-format: true (enabled) or false (disabled) (see exception with `conditional_config`)
+format: True (enabled) or False (disabled) (see exception with `conditional_config`)
 description: Specifies if service is started.

 parameter: `conditional_config`